kathrynpotten/journey-status-alerts/README.md

 # Tube Delay Status

-Script for scraping tube line status from TfL ansd parsing that status based on personal route.
+Script for scraping tube line status from TfL and parsing that status based on personal route.